uvarc/rc-website/content/userinfo/rivanna/software/cellranger.md

 # Important note on `mkfastq`

 If you are using the `mkfastq` subcommand, please do not load the `bcl2fastq2` module.
 Cell Ranger requires a statically linked binary of `bcl2fastq`, whereas the `bcl2fastq2` module provides a dynamically linked binary.
-We have prepared a separate statically linked `bcl2fastq`, which will be made available to you automatically upon loading the `cellranger-atac` module.
+We have prepared a separate statically linked `bcl2fastq`, which will be made available to you automatically upon loading the `cellranger` module.